How Labels Shape Us More Than We Realise

 -And a role becomes a cage.

-Just like Matilda bracing for trouble even when Bob was simply walking through the room, many people begin to anticipate judgement or misunderstanding before it even happens.
+Just like Matilda bracing for trouble when Bob was simply walked through the room, many people begin to anticipate judgement or misunderstanding before they happen.

-If you’re autistic, ADHD, dyslexic, dyspraxic, or otherwise neurodivergent, labels often arrive early and loudly:
+If you’re autistic, ADHD, dyslexic, dysgraphic, or otherwise neurodivergent, labels often arrive early and loudly:

 After a while, you start to question :